Phase 1: Investments Firms & Credit Institutions

 SFTR transaction reporting has a wide industry scope in that it applies to both financial and non-financial counterparties, and generally, both sides of any transaction are required to be reported (ie it isn't a dealer-only style obligation) (see FAQ 10 for the exceptions to this rule).

-There is a phased go-live for SFTR transaction reporting, with phase 1 counterparties (primarily dealers) coming into scope as of 11 July 2020.
+There is a phased go-live for SFTR transaction reporting, Phase 1 and 2 counterparties (primarily dealers, CCPs and CSDs) came into scope as of 11 July 2020.

 The SFTR reporting obligation is phased in as follows:.